 After Nisman's death, a first team of three prosecutors was put in charge of the investigation.
-Their work also helped reveal the deficiencies they found in Nisman's investigations.
-For instance, in just a few months after their began activities, they were able to establish the identity of one of the unidentified bodies of the attack.
-However, in spite of these results, they soon thereafter resigned or were removed.
+Memoria Activa's work also helped reveal the deficiencies found in Nisman's investigations.
+For instance, in just a few months after Memoria Activa began their activities, they were able to establish the identity of one of the bodies in the attack.
+However, despite these results, they soon thereafter resigned or were removed.
 A few years later, the case was put in charge of yet another prosecutor, Sebastián Basso.